gymnasium/exploring-ais-role-in-accessibility/README.md

 Today, we’re going to discuss some of the ways that AI is making a meaningful difference for people with disabilities or impairments.
 And that’s going to range across the board from things such as generating alt text for images, voice preservation and recognition, text transformation, all sorts of things.

-Aaron, first of all, welcome to our little live stream here.
+Aaron, first of all, welcome to our little livestream here.

-**Aaron Gustafson:** Cozy little live stream.
+**Aaron Gustafson:** Cozy little livestream.

 **Jeremy Osborn:** Yep.
 Cozy.